Foundation Policies and Procedures

 Read more about UAlbany Foundation recognition opportunities.

-The Foundation fully embraces the need for an appropriate level of corporate governance and internal controls and understands that a successful internal controls depends on the participation of all employees at every level.
+The Foundation fully embraces the need for an appropriate level of corporate governance and internal controls and understands that successful internal controls depend on the participation of all employees at every level.

 Governance

 The Foundation’s board will meet regularly and maintain minutes showing the items discussed and actions taken.
-The board (or designated committees) will approve the Foundation’s annual budget, periodic fiscal reports, and audited financial statements and the independent auditor’s management letter, as required.
+As required, the board (or designated committees) will approve the foundation’s annual budget, periodic fiscal reports, audited financial statements, and the independent auditor’s management letter.

-The Foundation should file all required reports in a timely manner including Forms 990, 1099, W-2, and 941 (Internal Revenue Service), CHAR500 (New York State Attorney General), and any other required reports.
-Foundations that are writing CGAs must register with the NYS Insurance Department as required by Section 1110 of NYS Insurance Department code and must also meet the annual filing requirements in certain cases.
+The Foundation should file all required reports in a timely manner, including Forms 990, 1099, W-2, and 941 (Internal Revenue Service), CHAR500 (New York State Attorney General), and any other required reports.
+Foundations that are writing CGAs must register with the NYS Department of Financial Services as required by Section 1110 of NYS Insurance Law and must also meet the annual filing requirements as needed.

 Written Policies and Procedures